Hanna-Barbera in amusement parks: Hanna-Barbera Land

 Hanna-Barbera Land was a theme park based on the cartoons of the Hanna-Barbera animation studio.
 It was located in Spring, Texas, United States, north of Houston.
 It was opened in the 1984 and 1985 seasons.

 The park was built under the purview of Taft Broadcasting, which became the Kings Entertainment Company as of the opening.
 Kings also owned the Australia's Wonderland, Canada's Wonderland, Carowinds, Kings Dominion, and Kings Island theme parks.
 Despite increased attendance in 1985, a bad regional economy and minimal spending in the park on concessions, gift shop purchases and souvenirs meant a death knell for the attraction.

 Hanna-Barbera Land was sold to private investors and SplashTown USA was built in its place, then again to Bryant Morris, then to Six Flags, who purchased the park in 1999.
 After initially not wanting to brand the park and calling it "a member of the Six Flags family", Six Flags eventually decided to re-brand the park as Six Flags SplashTown.
 In 2007, the park was sold to PARC Management, which branded it as Wet 'N Wild SplashTown, until 2019, when it returned to Six Flags management as part of an operating agreement with PARC Management.
-Six Flags changed the name to Sox Flags Hurricane Harbor SplashTown.
+Six Flags changed the name to Six Flags Hurricane Harbor SplashTown.